NagisaSato/Unit_3_project/README.md

 To continue innovating and updating the application, we must provide occasional updates.
 The update system that I would like to use for this application is phased update.
 Phased update refers to the type of update in which the update occurs for a long period of time, as only once section of the program is changed at a time.
 I chose this type of update becuase, I am not a very proficient coder, therefore, it could be a risk if I update the entire system at once because there is a large possibility for error in the system

 ### Citations
-SQL create table and insert data - youtube. (n.d.).
-Retrieved April 19, 2022, from https://www.youtube.com/watch?v=LAP9-vu-KgU

-Theming.
-Theming - KivyMD 1.0.0.dev0 documentation. (n.d.).
-Retrieved April 20, 2022, from https://kivymd.readthedocs.io/en/latest/themes/theming/index.html
+“Theming.”
+Theming - KivyMD 1.0.0.dev0 Documentation, kivymd.readthedocs.io/en/latest/themes/theming/index.html.

-SQLALCHEMY 1.1 documentation.
-Engine Configuration - SQLAlchemy 1.1 Documentation. (n.d.).
-Retrieved April 20, 2022, from https://docs-sqlalchemy.readthedocs.io/ko/latest/core/engines.html

-SQLAlchemy 1.3 documentation.
-Basic Use - SQLAlchemy 1.3 Documentation. (n.d.).
-Retrieved April 20, 2022, from https://docs.sqlalchemy.org/en/13/orm/extensions/declarative/basic_use.html
+“SQLAlchemy 1.3 Documentation.”
+Basic Use - SQLAlchemy 1.3 Documentation, docs.sqlalchemy.org/en/13/orm/extensions/declarative/basic_use.html.

+“SQLALCHEMY 1.1 Documentation.”
+Engine Configuration - SQLAlchemy 1.1 Documentation, docs-sqlalchemy.readthedocs.io/ko/latest/core/engines.html.

+SQL Create Table and Insert Data - Youtube. www.youtube.com/watch?v=LAP9-vu-KgU.

+Google Search, Google, www.google.com/search?q=cute%2Bski%2Bfield%2Billustration&amp;tbm=isch&amp;ved=2ahUKEwjItP-K8aT3AhVHy4sBHTmsDWIQ2-cCegQIABAA&amp;oq=cute%2Bski%2Bfield%2Billustration&amp;gs_lcp=CgNpbWcQAzoHCCMQ7wMQJ1DXCljKD2DqEGgAcAB4AIABXIgB3gSSAQE3mAEAoAEBqgELZ3dzLXdpei1pbWfAAQE&amp;sclient=img&amp;ei=XClhYsiWH8eWr7wPudi2kAY&amp;bih=789&amp;biw=1440&amp;rlz=1C5CHFA_enJP910JP911#imgrc=fJIdibKTkeRDbM&amp;imgdii=oUM14q7S6vTRhM.